On March 19, a Hrodna court passed a verdict in the case of musician and activist Ihar Bantser, who had been on a dry hunger strike for 16 days.

 Ihar Bantser refused food and water on March 3.
 On that day, he stood trial; during the hearing, Ihar was holding posters with the inscriptions ‘Hunger Strike’ and ‘There Is No Justice’.

 On October 20, Ihar Bantser was detained and taken into custody.
 The reason was one of the street performances he staged: on the night of September 5, Ihar put off his underwear and danced in front of a police car.
 A criminal case was opened against him under Article 339 of the Criminal Code (‘hooliganism’).
-If found guilty, Ihar might have been sentenced to up to three years in prison.

 After the arrest, the musician was placed in a one-man cell in Hrodna prison.
 A bit later, he was taken to the Republican Scientific and Practical Centre for Mental Health in Minsk and forced to undergo a psychiatric examination.
 Upon returning to the prison, he served two weeks in solitary confinement.
 The Hrodna resident was deprived of any contact with his relatives and friends.

 In mid March, Belarusian human rights activists recognised Ihar Bantser as a political prisoner.

 About 20 people, Ihar’s relatives and friends, came to show support for him.
 Several policemen were keeping a wary eye on the attendants who were banned from filming and taking photos.

 “I feel great.
 I am going to gradually quit hungerstriking, I’ll be on soups and so on.
 Earlier, it used to take me about two weeks.
 I am very grateful to everyone for their support, solidarity, letters.
 Write to political prisoners, it is very important!” the activist said.